iokuznetsov/iokuznetsov.github.io/_pages/about.md

 ---

 ➡️ Starting 2027, I am open for a **professorship**  in Germany or nearby.
-If you are looking for someone in natural language processing, evals, safety, and AI applications for science, education or (who knows!) synthesizers and audiovisual art, let's get in touch!
+If you are looking for someone in natural language processing, evals, safety, and AI applications for science, education or (who knows!) synthesizers, let's get in touch!

 ---